orpheuslummis/defiyieldselect/README.rst

 - TIMESTEP_INTERVAL=1h resampling interval
 - TIMESTEP_HORIZON=100 list of the future timesteps to compute, if a single integer is given treat it as range(1,n+1)

-Deployment is through docker-compose with the containers:
+Run it with docker-compose.
+It has the following containers:

 - `forecasting`: fit and predict future value of swap
 - `modelsearch`: perform hyperparameter search
 - `collect_orcadefi`: every minute, collect orcadefi data API into the data volume

+To run locally:

+1. `poetry install` or `pip install -r requirements.txt`
+2. `source .venv/bin/activate`
+3. `python src/run.py`

 the approach